room-15/room-15.github.io/body.md

 3. Make a [gist] or use a similar tool if you want to share code.
 Any code posted in the room should fit in one or two lines.

 4. Don't ping users (@username-ing) unless it's to clarify who you're speaking to or you need to get a specific person's attention.
-Pinging for help is bannable.

 5. All posted content must be safe for work.
 If you want to share an image or a link that is not safe for work, hide the content in a hyperlink and include NSFW in the title (also do this if you are not sure if it is safe).
 The markup for such a hyperlink is `[Check this out (NSFW)](https://example.org)`.